ifedu/generator-speedseed/README.md

 ### English
 - *Features and conventions*
     - Test must be called *.spec.js
-    - Files and folders start for _ no compile to build, perfect for includes properties
+    - Files and folders start for _ no compile to build, used for includes properties or native includes
-    - Files with .name.scss .name.js .name.jade precompile in app, perfect for includes files
+    - Files with .name.scss .name.js .name.jade compile in .tmp, used for includes files
         - In *.jade include -name.css -name.js -name.html
         - In *.js {%= include('name.html') %} for files .name.jade or name.html